core-wg/oscore/draft-ietf-core-object-security.md

 Responses that are not notifications (with or without Partial IV) are protected against replay as they are bound to the request and the fact that only a single response is accepted.
 Note that the Partial IV is not used for replay protection in this case.

 A client receiving a notification SHALL compare the Partial IV of a received notification with the Notification Number associated to that Observe registration.
 Observe reordering MUST be linked to OSCORE's ordering of notifications.
 The client MAY do so by copying the least significant bytes of the Partial IV into the Observe option, before passing it to CoAP processing.
 If the verification of the response succeeds, and the received Partial IV was greater than the Notification Number then the client SHALL update the corresponding Notification Number with the received Partial IV.
 The client MUST stop processing notifications with a Partial IV which has been previously received.
-The client MUST NOT process notifications which have a Partial IV less than or equal to the Notification Number.
+An application MAY require the client to discard notifications which have Partial IV less than the Notification Number.

 If messages are processed concurrently, the Partial IV needs to be validated a second time after decryption and before updating the replay protection data.
 The operation of validating the Partial IV and updating the replay protection data MUST be atomic.